Joel Stobbe – Artistic Director & Conductor of Senior Orchestra

 Most recently he made his Austrian solo recital premiere in recitals with pianist Christopher Devine and harpist Zsuzanna Aba-Nagy in Vienna.

-Bernard Blary currently resides in Maple Ridge, British Columbia and works as a freelance flutist, teacher and arranger.
+Bernard Blary currently resides in Surrey, British Columbia and works as a freelance flutist, teacher and arranger.